Thursday, April 30, 2020

 • IDF soldiers are tending graves.

 I lost track of both the time and what day it was!
 At 4:30, I realized that I had half an hour until lock-down.
-I hurried to the store and picked up food for myself and some thingS Isobel wanted.
+I hurried to the store and picked up food for myself and some things Isobel wanted.
 Then I met her outside her yard to borrow a wine glass.

 I didn't finish those two errands quickly enough to also feed the cats before five o'clock.
-And I only had only one night's worth of dry food left because I couldn't get through on the phone to Daggidog today.
+And I only had only one night's worth of dry food left because I couldn't get through on the phone to DaggiDog today.

 I considered skipping tonight.
 I knew the other cats would be okay, but I was worried that Boudica and Gray Tom.
 I decided to break the rules and went down at 7 p.m.
 I stayed inside the property instead of walking outside the edge of it, but I didn't need to worry; there were lots of people outside.
-I doled out half portions because Daggidog won't be open tomorrow.
+I doled out half portions because DaggiDog won't be open tomorrow.

 At the second to last stop along my route, Boudica approached me for the first time.
 I gave her most of the canned food and sat with her.
 Grey Tom arrived when she was still eating.
 I gave him the can with the remaining wet food and just sat there while they ate.
 The other cats came to eat the dry and didn't bother Boudica and Gray Tom.
 When those two were finished, I walked to the end of the property and fed the fat cats.
 So many greedy kitties!
 I love them.